mathlingua/mathlingua-language-support/README.md

 ## Features

-Syntax highlighting and autocompletion of mathematical structures are supported.
-The current version does not support autocompletion within statements (text within single quotes).
+Syntax highlighting, auto-analysis on save, and autocomplete within the current file.

 ## Release Notes

+### 0.3.0 (2020-05-19)
+- Parse errors are now displayed within the editor on save.

 ### 0.2.0 (2020-05-18)
 #### Added